John L. Chapin

 John Letcher Chapin (March 15, 1913 – January 22, 1944) was an American soldier who served as a captain in the United States Army during World War II.
 He was born and raised in El Paso, Texas.
 He earned a degree in chemical engineering from Texas A&M University, worked at the El Paso Post Office, and was soon recruited by a Texas Army National Guard unit.

 Chapin became the commander of a company during World War II and declined multiple promotions to remain with his men.
 He was injured in the Battle of San Pietro Infine but refused to return home, dying in the Battle of Rapido River while trying to break through the Winter Line in Italy on January 22, 1944.
 He is buried in Italy and memorialized in Captain John L. Chapin High School in El Paso.

 Early and personal life

 John Letcher Chapin was born on March 15, 1913, in El Paso, Texas.
 He attended grade school and high school in the El Paso Independent School District and Ysleta ISD, graduating from Ysleta High School.
 Chapin earned his degree in chemical engineering at Texas A&M University in 1936.

-At the age of nine years, Chapin met Velma Perkins, who he married on April 21, 1937.
+At the age of nine years, Chapin met Velma Perkins, whom he married on April 21, 1937.
 They had a son named Paul on December 27, 1938.
 Chapin worked at the El Paso Post Office and planned to attend medical school prior to joining the military.